Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Robustness to approximation error of the seller

-We focus on the specific problem of empirical risk minimization (ERM)\cite{morgenstern2015pseudo,dhangwatnotai2015revenue,huang2018making}.
-In Appendix \ref{app:subsec:proofERMRobustness}, we give some results about the impact of empirically estimating the value distribution $F$ by the empirical cumulative distribution function $\hat{F}_n$ on setting the reserve price.
+If for all $x$, $\psi_{B,F}(\newThreshNotation)\geq \epsilon$ and $|\psi_F(x)-\psi_G(x)|\leq \delta$, we have $\psi_{B,G}(\newThreshNotation(x))\geq \epsilon -\delta\max((r-\epsilon),1)\;. $ \end{corollary} The previous results already give some results about the impact of empirically estimating the value distribution $F$ by the empirical cumulative distribution function $\hat{F}_n$ on setting the reserve price.
 However because our approximations are formulated in terms of hazard rate, applying those results would yield quite poor approximation results in the context of setting the monopoly price through ERM.
-This is due to the fact that estimating a density pointwise in supremum norm is a somewhat difficult problem in general, associated with poor rates of convergence \cite{TsybakovBook2009}.
-We now show how to take advantage of the characteristics of ERM to obtain better results than would have been possible by only considering the approximation error made on the virtual value.
+This is due to the fact that estimating a density pointwise in supremum norm is a somewhat difficult problem in general, associated with poor rates of convergence.
+We refer the interested reader to \cite{TsybakovBook2009} for more details on this question.
+So we now focus on the specific problem of empirical minimization and take advantage of its characteristics to obtain better results than would have been possible by applying the results of the previous section.